5. To translate

 The search field is used to filter the lines to display, for example, only the obsolete translations.

-The Ver. column indicates the version number of the source document.
+The column Ver.
+Specifies the version number of the source document.
 By hovering over the translation status, the number of the last translated version is displayed.

 The translated files are stored with the same name in the target language, with the same publications as the source language.